Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step

 \section{Proof of Theorem \ref{M1}}

-In this section, we relax the condition (H1) to the condition: \begin{itemize} \item [\textbf{(H8)}] $H_i(x,p,u_i,u_j)$ is coercive in $p$, i.e. $\lim_{|p|_x\rightarrow +\infty}(\inf_{x\in M}H_i(x,p,0,0))=+\infty$; \end{itemize} In the following, we call \textbf{(I')} the conditions (H1)(H4)(H5)(H7)(H8), and \textbf{(D')} the conditions (H1)(H3)(H4)(H6)(H7)(H8).
+In this section, we divide the proof of Theorem \ref{M1} into three different cases.
+We first relax the superlinearity condition (H2) to the coercivity condition (H8).
+Then we complete the proof of theorem \ref{M1} under (H2).
+In the following, we call \textbf{(I')} the conditions (H1)(H4)(H5)(H7)(H8), and \textbf{(D')} the conditions (H1)(H3)(H4)(H6)(H7)(H8).
 Since either (H5) or (H6) is assumed to be hold, the classical monotonicity condition ($\diamond$) can be thought to be replaced by a distinct type of monotonicity.